germ-mark/multi-mls-id/draft-xue-multi-mls.md

 The Messaging Layer Security (MLS) protocol enables a group of participants to negotiate a common cryptographic state for messaging, providing Forward Secrecy (FS) and Post-Compromise Security (PCS).
+A group of participants may find it difficult to agree on a common state - or that reaching eventual consistency is impractical for the application.
 This document describes Multi-MLS (MMLS), a protocol for using MLS sessions to protect messages among participants without negotiating a common group state